JackDance/text_occlusion_in_video/README.md

 - December 12, 2022

     💃 Add Docker deployment.

+  - December 13, 2022

+    🕺 Merge audio to vidio.

 If you also like this project, you may wish to give a `star` (^.^)✨ .
 If any questions, you can raise `issue`~